It’s funny – next year will mark the 40th year since I was discharged from Ft Jackson, SC.

 I thought you would like to see a few of these pictures.

-By the way, the way I got to Germany was a bit odd – at my school at Ft Bliss, TX, all of the graduation class form “E”s to the “Z”‘s were sent to the DMZ in Korea, manning Army Air Defense facilities.
+By the way, the way I got to Germany was a bit odd – at my school at Ft Bliss, TX, all of the graduation class from “E”s to the “Z”‘s were sent to the DMZ in Korea, manning Army Air Defense facilities.

 There were 5 of us in bureaucratic limbo.